drizopoulos/JMbayes2/README.md

 install.packages("JMbayes2")
 ```

-The developments version can be installed from GitHub:
+The development version can be installed from GitHub:

 ``` r
 # install.packages("remotes")